agkabir/nyc-motor-vehicle-collision/readme.md

 # Motor Vehicle Collisions - Crashes

 In this project **Motor Vehicle Collisions** crash dataset has been analysed.
 The dataset can be downloaded from [Motor Vehicle Collisions](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95).
 The dataset contains 1.69 millions of rows and 29 columns and each rows represents Motor Vehicle Collision.
-Due to constraints in processing time in order to run the visualisation this plot contains 2/41 parts of the original dataset, this amounts 80 000 observation.
+Due to constraints in processing time in order to run the visualisation the plots contains 2.5 percent of the original dataset, this amounts approximately 42,000 observation.

 ## Table of contents